picode7/fbx-parser/README.md

 }
 ```

-Calling the parser will return the same raw structure of the FBX file, starting with the root node named `''`:
+Calling the parser will return the same raw structure of the FBX file:

 ```ts
 type FBX = FBXNode[]